CSCE-606-Event360/CastNXT/README.md

 # How to run tests?

 This repo has both Javascript and Ruby on Rails test-cases.
 Please run them in the following way respectfully.

 # Notice
 The root directory of the code is ./web/CASTNXT.
 All commands should be executed in that directory instead of the current directory.
+Also, the branch we are working on is spring_version.

 # ReactJS
 1. We rely on JEST for UTs in ReactJS.
 2. After navigating to the code folder, you can either run the command `npm run coverage` or `npm run test`, this shall show you test coverage.